 What is marketing attribution?

-You turn to marketing attribution to check the value of marketing touchpoints a customer faces on their purchase path.
+Marketing attribution checks the value of marketing touchpoints a customer faces on their purchase path.
 The objective of attribution is to pinpoint which marketing collateral or effort impacted your customer's decision to convert or move from step A to step B.

 A Facebook ad, an email campaign, a newsletter–any messaging or channel may prompt a user to buy from you.
 A customer uses 10 channels on average to keep connected with your company.
 To scale your business, it's necessary to optimize the marketing mix for the best results.